juyeoncho/juyeoncho.github.io/_pages/research.md

 ---

 ### Presentations

+Ishii, Keita, and Juyeon Cho.
+2023.
+On the Cross-Linguistic Variations in Utterance Honorific Embedding.
+Talk presented at the 13th International Workshop on Theoretical East Asian Linguistics.
+National Taiwan Normal University.
+May 12-14, 2023.

+Ishii, Keita, and Juyeon Cho.
+2023.
+Morpho-syntax governs the embeddability of Utterance Honorifics: Evidence from Burmese.
+Talk presented at the 47th Penn Linguistics Conference.
+University of Pennsylvania.
+March 18-19, 2023

+Cho, Juyeon, and Rebecca Tollan.
+2023.
+Dependency formation interacts with case: Evidence from Korean double nominative constructions.
+Talk presented at the 97th Annual Meeting of the Linguistic Society of America.
+Denver, CO.
+January 5-8, 2023.

+Cho, Juyeon, and Rebecca Tollan.
+2022.
+The function of nominative case in relative clause processing (and vice versa).
+Poster presented at the 35th Annual Conference on Human Sentence Processing.
+March 24-26, 2022.

 Cho, Juyeon.
 2021.
 Processing Filler-Gap Dependencies in Korean Double Nominative Constructions.
 Talk presented at the 22nd International Circle of Korean Linguistics (ICKL).
 August 17-18, 2021.